What makes quantum clicks special?: Classical Predictions: Truth Assignments and Probabilities

+The following collection of observables allows a faithful orthogonal representation (in three- and higher-dimensional Hilbert spaces) and thus a quantum interpretation.
+However, it does not allow a set of 24 two-valued states, enumerated in Table~\ref{2020-b-t-combo} which empirically separates any observable from any other: some observables always have the same classical value, and therefore (unlike quantum observables) cannot be differentiated by any classical means.

+Scheme: A ``bowtie'' scheme depicted in Figure~\ref{2020-f-Gamma3-scheme} serves as a straightforward implementation of a logic with an non-separating set of two-valued states

-As we are heading toward logics with less and less ``rich'' set of two-valued states we are approaching a logic depicted in Fig.~\ref{2017-b-f-twobugs} which is a combination of two Specker bug logics linked by two external contexts.
-It is the $\Gamma_3$-configuration of Kochen-Specker~\cite[p.~70]{kochen1} with a set of two-valued states which is no longer separating: In this case one obtains the ``one-one'' and ``zero-zero rules''~\cite{svozil-2006-omni}, stating that $a_1$ occurs if and only if $b_1$ occurs (likewise, $a_7$ occurs if and only if $b_7$ occurs): Suppose $v$ is a two-valued state on the $\Gamma_3$-configuration of Kochen-Specker.
+History: As we are heading toward logics with less and less ``rich'' set of two-valued states we are approaching a logic depicted in Figure~\ref{2020-f1-gd}(f) which is a combination of two Specker bug logics linked by two external contexts.
+It is the $\Gamma_3$-configuration of Kochen-Specker~\cite{kochen1} (p.~70) with a set of two-valued states which is no longer separating: In this case, one obtains the ``one-one'' and ``zero-zero rules''~\cite{svozil-2006-omni}, stating that $a_1$ occurs if and only if $b_1$ occurs (likewise, $a_7$ occurs if and only if $b_7$ occurs): Suppose $v$ is a two-valued state on the $\Gamma_3$-configuration of Kochen-Specker.
 Whenever $v(a_1)=1$, then $v(c)=0$ because it is in the same context $\{a_1,c,b_7\}$ as $a_1$.
-Furthermore, because of Eq.~(\ref{2015-s-e2}), whenever $v(a_1)=1$, then $v(a_7)=0$.
+Furthermore, because of Equation~(\ref{2015-s-e2}), whenever $v(a_1)=1$, then $v(a_7)=0$.
 Because $b_1$ is in the same context $\{a_7,c,b_1\}$ as $a_7$ and $c$, because of admissibility, $v(b_1)=1$.
 Conversely, by symmetry, whenever $v(b_1)=1$, so must be $v(a_1)=1$.
 Therefore it can never happen that either one of the two atoms $a_1$ and $b_1$ have different dichotomic values.
-(Eq.~\ref{2017-b-spa2l} is compatible with these value assignments.)
 The same is true for the pair of atoms $a_7$ and $b_7$.

-Note that one needs two Specker bug logics tied together (at their ``true implies false'' extremities) to obtain non-separability; just extending one to the Kochen-Specker $\Gamma_1$ logic~\cite[p.~68]{kochen1} of Fig.~\ref{2017-b-f-gamma1} discussed earlier to obtain ``true implies true'' would be insufficient.
+If oone ties together two Specker bug logics (at their ``true implies false'' extremities) one obtains non-separability; just extending one to the Kochen-Specker $\Gamma_1$ logic~\cite{kochen1} (p.~68) discussed earlier to obtain ``true implies true'' would be insufficient.
 Because in this case a consistent two-valued state exists for which $v(b_1)=v(b_7)=1$ and $v(a_1)=v(a_7)=0$, thereby separating $a_1$ from $b_1$, and {\it vice versa}.
 A second Specker bug logic is neded to elimitate this case; in particular, $v(b_1)=v(b_7)=1$.
+The~orthogonality hypergraph of this extended combo of two Specker bug (Kochen-Specker's $\Gamma_3$) logic is depicted in Figure~\ref{2020-f1-gd}f.